About Columbia Basin Climate Source

-The site was produced via a partnership between Columbia Basin Trust’s Climate Action Program and the Applied Research and Innovation Centre at Selkirk College, and made possible with funding from the Columbia Basin Trust and Selkirk College researchers developing the site.
+The site was produced via a partnership between Columbia Basin Trust’s Climate Action Program and Selkirk Innovates, and made possible with funding from the Columbia Basin Trust and Selkirk College researchers developing the site.

 Selkirk College acknowledges the First Nations of the West Kootenay and Boundary regions on whose traditional territories we are honoured to operate: the Sn̓ʕay̓čkstx (Sinixt), the Syilx (Okanagan), the Ktunaxa, and the Secwépemc (Shuswap).
 Columbia Basin Climate Source also extends to the traditional territory of the Lheidli T’enneh First Nation.
 We are grateful to these Nations as keepers of the lands and value their efforts to enhance climate resilience across the region.

 Selkirk College.
 2021.
 “Columbia Basin Climate Source.” https://basinclimatesource.ca.